BullsEye Tactical Firearms Training

 BullsEye offers basic through advanced firearms training, including convenient one day concealed carry (CCW) training courses, in the Shasta County area of northern California.
 The founding instructor, Christopher Ewens, has taught thousands of law enforcement officers and citizens for over 30 years.
 Chris updates the BullsEye training constantly, incorporating the latest effective advancements in law enforcement and personal defense training.

-BullsEye includes low light shooting instruction and instruction in use of holsters.
+BullsEye concealed carry courses include low light shooting instruction and instruction in use of holsters.
 How can you learn to carry concealed without learning to identify a threat at night or draw from a holster and defend yourself?
 Good question to ask when you’re selecting a school for CCW instruction.
-Learning to use a holster and use a flashlight are both concepts that basic level students can learn without difficulty, something Chris has been doing for 28 years.
+Learning to use a holster and use a flashlight are both concepts that basic level students can learn without difficulty, something Chris has been doing for three decades.

 Courses offered include: